akkiirah/TitlelessWindows/README.md

 - Rightclick the Bat file and create a shortcut.
 - Rightclick that shortcut, go to Properties.
 - Under the “Shortcut” tab, change the “Run” dropdown to “Minimized".
 This will ensure that no cmd prompt will show up.
+- If don't want to remove the titlebar for certain windows, you can just add the process name to the `ExcludedProcesses.txt` file.
 - You can now simply run the created shortcut, which will remove all standard Windows 11 title bars.

 -----